Tank vs. tankless water heater – which one is better?

 • Take up more space in your home: If you have special restrictions in your home, you may have a bit of a challenge finding a convenient location for the storage tank water heater.
 Also, they cannot be located outside of your home like the tankless water heater.

-• Shorter Life Span: Storage tank water heaters have a shorter lifespan than a tankless water heater.
+• Shorter Life Span: Storage tank water heaters have a shorter lifespan than tankless water heaters.
 They typically will only last between 10-15 years.
-They may need to be replaced almost twice as often as the tankless water heaters.
+They may need to be replaced almost twice as often as tankless water heaters.

 • Higher Utility Bills: Because the storage tank water heaters heat then reheat water to a pre-set temperature, this will increase your utility bills.
 Also, if the water heater is in a cool environment, it will need to work harder during the winter months to heat the water which will increase your gas or electric bills even higher during these months.